brandoncharnesky/Prompt/README.md

 3. **Open the app**: Navigate to `http://localhost:5173`

 The app runs in demo mode by default with mock responses - no API keys required!

+## 💡 Usage Guide

+### Multi-Prompt Testing
+1. **Configure System Prompt**: Set your base instructions for the AI
+2. **Create User Prompts**: Enter up to 5 different user prompts to test various approaches
+3. **Input Clinical Data**: Paste your clinical notes in the input field
+4. **Adjust Parameters**: Fine-tune temperature, max tokens, and model selection
+5. **Submit & Compare**:
+   - Click individual 🚀 buttons to test specific prompts
+   - Use "Submit All Prompts" to run all prompts for comparison
+6. **Analyze Results**: View side-by-side outputs with performance metrics

+### Example Use Cases
+- **Prompt A**: Focus on equipment specifications
+- **Prompt B**: Prioritize insurance and authorization details
+- **Prompt C**: Extract physician and ordering information
+- **Prompt D**: Identify safety and compliance requirements
+- **Prompt E**: Comprehensive data extraction

+This allows you to quickly iterate and find the most effective prompt for your specific DME data extraction needs.

 ```js
 export default tseslint.config({